Accounting and Corporate Regulatory Authority

 The Accounting and Corporate Regulatory Authority (ACRA) is a statutory board under the Ministry of Finance of the Government of Singapore.
 ACRA is the regulator of business registration, financial reporting, public accountants and corporate service providers.
-ACRA also plays the role of a facilitator for the development of business entities and the public accountancy profession.
+ACRA is also responsible for developing the accountancy sector and setting the accounting standards for companies, charities co-operative societies, and societies in Singapore.

 History

 ACRA was formed on 1 April 2004 by the Accounting and Corporate Regulatory Act, which resulted in the merger of the then Registry of Companies and Businesses (RCB), and the Public Accountants’ Board (PAB).
 The merger was to synergise the monitoring of companies’ compliance with disclosure requirements, and the regulation of public accountants performing statutory audit.